v3io/helm-charts/stable/presto/README.md

 # Presto Chart

-[Presto](http://prestodb.io/) is an open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.
+[Presto](https://prestosql.io/) Presto is a high performance, distributed SQL query engine for big data.

 ## Chart Details

 This chart will do the following:

-* Install a single server which acts both as coordinator and worker
+* Install coordinator and worker servers
-* Install a configmap for it
+* Install a configmaps for coordinator, worker and catalogs
 * Install a service

 ## Installing the Chart